Dangoko (literally “dango powder”) is a blend of powdered uruchimai and mochi rice to make dango, skewered mochi balls.

 How To Use

-Make dango by adding water to the flour, molding it, and boiling it in hot water.
+Make dango by adding water to the flour, molding the dough into bite-sized balls, and boiling them in hot water.
+Transfer the balls with a slotted spoon into a bowl of cold water to cool.

 Dango Recipes